2021

 Oklahoma

-Photo by Mark Frohna
+PC: Mark Frohna

-Photo by Mark Frohna
+PC: Mark Frohna

 Christal Wagner danced lithely through the show as Papagena, singing a delightful “Pa-pa-pa” duet with Wesselowski and to the audience’s amazement, donning skates and careening through the cast and audience like a Roller Derby pro.